Rudolph Care's sustainability strategy is inspired by the definition of sustainability in the historic '87 Brundtland Report.

 Rudolph Care creates exclusive, certified beauty products that prioritize sustainability as a crucial part of our care for both people and the environment.
 We view our certifications as the minimum requirements we make of our products and work continuously to increase sustainability in all elements of our processes and products.

-- Currently, our beauty products are certified with the Nordic Swan Ecolabel and the organic COSMOS Organic label.
+- Currently, the majority of our beauty products are certified with the Nordic Swan Ecolabel and the organic COSMOS Organic label.
 The double certification is a guarantee that all products live up to stringent requirements for environmental as well as personal health for the consumer in terms of everything from raw ingredients, growing, processing and production to working conditions and packaging.

 - By far the majority of our beauty products also carry the Vegan Trademark.
 With the exception of a few products that contain beeswax and honey.